tfidfwastaken/gitnotes/week8.md

 ## Other challenges

 There's a lot of other bugs, that I haven't looked at yet.
 I wanted to get this one out of the way first.
-But in general, the patch is starting to look large, where it took several seatings to get a review done.
+But in general, the patch is starting to look large, the kind where it might take several seatings to get a review done.
 It does not help that `submodule update` is doing a lot more, especially with the recursive calls along with handling `init` when specified.

 Another thing worth working on, once this is out of the way is the structure of the data passed around in all the update-related functions.
 Currently I have a [giant struct](https://github.com/tfidfwastaken/git/blob/09dcb05c4035dba46aaaa62cd1f03fc271067cde/builtin/submodule--helper.c#L2044-L2077) sitting around carrying all the flags passed to the update command, as well as a lot of parameters that are needed to be handed over to `struct submodule_add_clone` for the parallel cloning operations.